Kyle Higashioka Player Props: Yankees vs. Padres

 Kyle Higashioka At The Plate

-- Higashioka has picked up an RBI in eight games this year (34.8%), with more than one RBI in three of those contests (13.0%).
+- Higashioka has had at least one RBI in 33.3% of his games this season (eight of 24), with more than one RBI three times (12.5%).

-- He has scored a run in seven of 23 games so far this year.
+- He has scored a run in seven of 24 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.